FRB scattering statistics through the CGM are sensitive to morphology and intermittency: Volumetric scattering in turbulent cool gas

 In what follows, we will adopt $d_{\rm eff} = 0.8\,{\rm Mpc}$, which corresponds to a source at infinity and a scattering surface at the distance to M31.
 We choose to focus on nearby halos as they have large extents on the sky and will have many FRB sight-lines through them, enabling constraints on their TDFs.
 Scattering through the M31 halo, specifically, will be the subject of forthcoming work.
+In addition, at a fixed observable scattering timescale $\tau_{\rm sc}$, nearby halos can be probed on the smallest transverse deflection scales $\alpha d_{\rm eff} \sim \sqrt{2 c \tau_{\rm sc} d_{\rm eff}}$.